supercollider/example-plugins/README.md

+# SuperCollider Example Plugins

-This repository a series of examples demonstrating how to write UGens for [SuperCollider](https://github.com/supercollider/supercollider) (not to be confused with quarks, which are libraries for the language).
-The [Writing Unit Generators](http://doc.sccode.org/Guides/WritingUGens.html) helpfile is a comprehensive tutorial.
+This repository demonstrates how to write UGens for [SuperCollider](https://github.com/supercollider/supercollider) using a series of examples.
+Custom UGens are packaged in server plugins.
+Plugins are not to be confused with quarks, which are libraries for the language.

+This supplements the [Writing Unit Generators](http://doc.sccode.org/Guides/WritingUGens.html) helpfile.
 Chapter 25 of [the SuperCollider Book](http://www.supercolliderbook.net/) is also a useful resource, although the build instructions are outdated.

 There is a lot of conflicting material out there for UGen building.
 This is the official repository and should be the most up to date.